frappe/books_docs/docs/transactions/sales-invoices.md

 ### Auto Payments

-You can simplify the _Saes Invoice → Payment_ workflow by using Auto Payments.
+You can simplify the _Sales Invoice → Payment_ workflow by using Auto Payments.
 For this you just need to set the default accounts for Sales Payment.

 This can be done in `Setup > Settings > Defaults > Auto Payments`: